BOA Mortgage Origination Employees Wage and Hour Litigation

 The lawsuit alleges that BOA failed to pay mortgage origination employees for overtime worked.
 In particular, these employees were required to perform work in excess of eight hours per day and/or forty hours per week, and were not paid overtime.
 The defendant illegally classified these employees as exempt from overtime and minimum wage requirements.
 This is in violation of the Federal Labor Standards Act (FLSA), the Illinois Wage and Hour Laws, and other state labor laws nationwide.

 The judge granted conditional certification of two subclasses in December 2013, and notice was mailed to eligible employees on February 12, 2014.
-The deadline to participate in this action is April 14, 2014.
+The deadline to participate in this action was April 14, 2014.
 If you would like more information, please visit www.BOALoanOfficerLitigation.com.
-If you have not received a notice but believe you may be eligible to participate in this case, please contact us at 1-877-536-1984 or complete the form on this page.
+If you have questions about this case, please contact us at 1-877-536-1984 or complete the form on this page.

 Click here to View the Complaint